Early Failure Detection in Autonomous Surgical Soft-Tissue Manipulation via Uncertainty Quantification: Methodology

 \subsection{DeformerNet}

-For this work, we modify and endow the DeformerNet framework~\cite{thach2023deformernet} with uncertainty awareness and the ability to preemptively detect task failures conditioned on that uncertainty.
+For this work, we modify and endow the DeformerNet framework~\citep{thach2023deformernet} with uncertainty awareness and the ability to preemptively detect task failures conditioned on that uncertainty.
 DeformerNet is a deep learning based shape-servoing model for manipulating deformable objects.
 The model takes as input the current geometry $\mathrm{P}_c$ and goal geometry $\mathrm{P}_g$ of the deformable object as partial-view point clouds along with the manipulation point $\boldsymbol{m}$ on the object.
 The model then predicts an action $\hat{\mathrm{A}}$ as a homogeneous transformation matrix for the robot's end-effector, $\hat{\mathrm{A}} = $, where $\hat{\mathrm{R}}$ and $\hat{\boldsymbol{p}}$ are the predicted change in end-effector orientation and position respectively.
-DeformerNet is a closed loop control method that reasons over features of the deformable object's geometry and the goal shape's geometry leveraging encoders based on PointConv~\cite{wu2019pointconv}.
+DeformerNet is a closed loop control method that reasons over the deformable object's geometry and the goal shape's geometry leveraging encoders based on PointConv~\citep{wu2019pointconv}.
 DeformerNet is trained in a self-supervised fashion using large-scale simulated data.
 In simulation, given a manipulation point $\boldsymbol{m}$ on a deformable object with current geometry $\mathrm{P}_c$, a random homogeneous transformation matrix A is applied to the robot's end effector.
-The resulting geometry of the deformable object is then sensed and the new geometry is used as a self-supervised goal, $\mathrm{P}_g$.
-DeformerNet is trained to predict the homogeneous transformation that led to $\mathrm{P}_g$ over a large self-supervised data set consisting of instances of the following form: $(\mathrm{P}_c, \mathrm{P}_g, \boldsymbol{m}, \mathrm{A})$.
-DeformerNet has been shown to be capable of automating complex deformable object manipulation tasks, including surgical subtasks, with zero-shot sim2real transfer~\cite{thach2023deformernet}.
+The geometry of the deformable object is then sensed and is used as a self-supervised goal, $\mathrm{P}_g$.
+DeformerNet is trained to predict the homogeneous transformation that led to $\mathrm{P}_g$ over a data set consisting of instances of the following form: $(\mathrm{P}_c, \mathrm{P}_g, \boldsymbol{m}, \mathrm{A})$.